Can Mold Cause Cancer? Facts About Mold, Health Risks, and Prevention

 Should I get my home tested for mold?

-Testing for mold can be helpful if you suspect a hidden problem.
-A professional mold inspection can identify the presence and type of mold, guiding effective removal.
+Certified environmental professionals work with certified testing companies for detecting mold, and can be helpful if you suspect a hidden problem.
+A professional mold inspection can identify the presence and type of mold, guiding effective removal if you suspect your home has mold issues.